ExposuresProvider/icees-api/README.md

 #### Edit schema and identifiers

 ICEES API allows define custom schema and identifiers.
 The schema is stored at `config/features.yml`.
-The identifier is stored at `config/identifiers.yml`.
+The identifiers are stored at `config/identifiers.yml`.
 Edit them to fit your dataset.

 ICEES API has the following assumptions:
  * Each table named `<table>` should have a column named `<table>Id` as the identifier.